georgeflanagin/practical/README.md

 A few extensions to the ISO and Crontuple expressions of time in Python.

+### oracleutils

+These functions are probably helpful with any database interface that is controlled with SQL.

 ### slop

 This file contains definitions of the `SloppyDict` and the `SloppyTree`